Tina Batson

-Rocío Valentina Aguilarte Batson (born 16 May 1999), known as Tina Batson, is a Venezuelan model and beauty pageant titleholder who was crowned Miss Grand Venezuela 2024 on June 28, 2024, at the Caracas Militar Circle in Caracas.
-She was set to represent Venezuela at the Miss Grand International 2025 pageant in Thailand but later resigned her title due to financial issues.
+Rocío Valentina Aguilarte Batson known as Tina Batson, is a Venezuelan beauty pageant titleholder who won Miss Grand Venezuela 2024 on June 28, 2024, at the Caracas Military Circle in Caracas.
+She was to represent Venezuela at Miss Grand International 2025 in Thailand, but later resigned her title due to financial issues.

-Life and career

-Early life

-Batson was born in Barcelona, Venezuela on 16 May 1999.
-She is a commercial pilot and a psychologist student.

-She speaks Spanish, English and German.
-She is also fluent in sign language.
+Batson was appointed as Miss Earth Venezuela 2026 to represent Venezuela at Miss Earth 2026.

 Pageantry

-Early pageants

-Batson began her journey in beauty pageants at the age of 18 by participating in Miss Teen Venezuela 2018, held on June 2, 2018 at the Venetur Hotel on Margarita Island where she obtained third place as Miss Teen Venezuela International, a position that allowed her to compete in Miss Teen International 2018 in Ecuador where she placed as 4th runner-up.
+Tina Batson's first pageant was at the age of 18, where she was third place at Miss Teen Venezuela 2018, held on June 2, 2018 at the Venetur Hotel on Margarita Island.
+Her title was Miss Teen Venezuela International, and this allowed her to compete at Miss Teen International 2018 in Ecuador where she was fourth runner-up.
 She also was TMF Venezuela 2020.

-In 2022 she competed in the Miss Anzoátegui 2022 pageant in order to participate in Miss Venezuela 2022 edition, at the end of the competition she obtained the position of first runner-up.

-Miss Grand Venezuela 2024
+In 2022 Batson was first runner-up at Miss Anzoátegui 2022, which allowed her to compete at Miss Venezuela 2022.

-Tina beat 17 other candidates becoming the winner of Miss Grand Venezuela 2024 competition held on June 28, 2024.
-Batson advocated for mental health awareness and youth empowerment throughout her campaign.
+Batson won Miss Grand Venezuela 2024 held on June 28, 2024, competing against 17 other candidates Batson advocated for mental health awareness and youth empowerment throughout her campaign.

-Miss Grand International 2025

-Batson was set to compete at Miss Grand International 2025 in Thailand, aiming to continue representing Venezuela.
-But later resigned her title due to financial issues.
+Batson was to represent Venezuela at Miss Grand International 2025 in Thailand, but later resigned her title due to financial issues.